ugurtekbas/ugurtekbas.github.io/_posts/2020-05-16-lessons-ive-learned-by-teaching-programming-show-time.md

 There are programming related games where you can have fun while testing your coding skills.
 You can play them all together or give as a homework.

 ---
+These are the main practices I've followed for my course.
+I've received good feedback during and after the lessons as we discussed more about our approaches end of every day.

+**What do you think about the methods above?
+Do you have any different practices you can apply for the best teaching experience?
+Let me know in the comments below!**
+{: .notice}

 ---
 ### Say hi to me [on Twitter](https://twitter.com/ugurtekbas){:target="_blank"}